Dean’s Office Staff

-Leslie Casey, Senior Writer and Communications Coordinator, received her B.S. in communication from Boston University.
-Leslie primarily works on internal and external communications at the Dean’s Office, including coordinating with the Northeastern news team to identify feature news stories and faculty experts for media inquiries and pitching.
-Leslie also oversees the college’s online presence, website development, and new media initiatives.
+Leslie Casey, Senior Writer and Communications Coordinator, received her B.S. in communication from Boston University and is currently pursuing her MBA at Northeastern University.
+She oversees internal and external communication strategy at the Dean’s Office, including coordinating with the Northeastern news team to identify feature news stories and faculty experts for media inquiries and pitches.
+Leslie is also responsible for the college’s online presence, website development, and new media initiatives.
 She has held similar roles at the America East Conference and the Boston College Athletics Department.

 Pre-Award Grants Administrator

 Meghan Lee, Pre-Award Grants Administrator, received her B.A. in communication from Washington State University and is currently working toward her M.Ed. in learning and instruction.
 She has both pre-award and post-award grant activity experience, but primarily handles pre-award grants for the college.
 Prior to coming to Northeastern, Meghan worked in banking and finance managing construction loan budgets and appraisals.